pingcap/docs-cn/v2.1-legacy/sql/transaction-isolation.md

 set @@global.tidb_disable_txn_auto_retry = on;
 ```

-This variable does not affect the implicit single statement with `auto_commit = 1`, so this type of statement still automatically retries.
+This variable does not affect the implicit single statement with `autocommit = 1`, so this type of statement still automatically retries.

 After the automatic retry of explicit transactions is disabled, if a transaction conflict occurs, the `commit` statement returns an error that includes the `try again later` string.
 The application layer uses this string to judge whether the error can be retried.